 The great news is that we also found that nearly 60% of employees will stick with an employer for longer if they like the company culture.
 On average an individual who likes their office culture will stay with the organization for just over six years.
 Compare that to those who left a job for bad culture fit after only 2.8 years.
 Good culture alignment literally leads to the average employee sticking around for twice as long!

 Productivity, Creativity, and Motivation

-Companies have found that when they hire for culture fit and they focus on the mental well-being of their employees, their employees have higher job satisfaction rates.
+Companies have found that when they hire for culture alignment and they focus on the mental well-being of their employees, their employees have higher job satisfaction rates.
 This higher satisfaction in their work leads to increased motivation and productivity.
 Don’t believe us?
 The numbers speak for themselves!
-Over 90% of workers said that a good cultural fit reported a positive impact on their motivation and productivity!
+Over 90% of workers said that a strong cultural alignment reported a positive impact on their motivation and productivity!

 So now that we’ve dug a bit more into why culture alignment is so important and how it literally affects the success and bottom line of your company (not to mention the health of your employees), you are probably wondering how you can do a better job of hiring the best candidates for you.

 The old way of hiring is a bit crazy.
 No really, it is!
 You are asking people to condense their skills and personality down to a short and sweet cover letter plus a resume.
 And the interview process isn’t much better.
 Candidates are always wanting to put their best foot forward and practice so they can give the right answer.

 Though it isn’t easy for job seekers either.
 It’s hard for them to get to know your organization through this process too and companies decidedly have the upper hand.
 72% of employees didn’t realize the job they accepted was a bad culture fit until after starting their new position.